overturetool/overturetool.github.io/_netmeetings/Net-Meeting-135.md

 #### VDMJ

 Added a [wiki](https://github.com/nickbattle/vdmj/wiki) to the GitHub site.
-Rather than being a separate version of the PDF documentation, it's presented as a conversation _about_ the PDF documentations, with links to them.
+Rather than being a separate version of the PDF documentation, it's presented as a conversation _about_ the PDF documents, with links to them.

+Converted VDMJ internals to use the same  plugin architecture as the LSP Server.
+So you can add new functionality (analyses and commands) by including a jar on the classpath.

+Added a "QuickCheck" plugin (see above) example project for VDMJ that attempts to use value ranges to make explicit tests of proof obligations that include type binds (ie. most of them).
+This is also available as an LSP plugin.
+It should be regarded as experimental for now!

 #### VSCode Extension